 - 83.2% of bad bots report their user agent as web browsers Chrome, Firefox, Safari or Internet Explorer.
 10.4% claim to come from mobile browsers such as Safari Mobile, Android or Opera.

-- 82.7% of bad bot traffic emanated from data centres in 2017, compared to 60.1% in 2016.
-The availability and low cost of cloud computing explains the dominance of data centre use.
+- 82.7% of bad bot traffic emanated from data centers in 2017, compared to 60.1% in 2016.
+The availability and low cost of cloud computing explains the dominance of data center use.

 - 74% of bad bot traffic is made up of moderate or sophisticated bots, which evade detection by distributing their attacks over multiple IP addresses, or simulating human behaviour such as mouse movements and mobile swipes.

 - Account takeover attacks occur 2-3 times per month on the average website, but immediately following a breach, they are 3x more frequent, as bot operators know that people re-use the same credentials across multiple websites.